Jaret Anderson-Dolan: Professional

+Leaving the Predators as a free agent, Anderson-Dolan signed a two-year, $1.55 million contract with the Winnipeg Jets on July 2, 2024.

 International play

 On April 12, 2017, Anderson-Dolan was selected as team captain to represent Canada at the 2017 IIHF World U18 Championships.
 Team Canada was eliminated in the quarter-finals against Sweden.

 On December 25, 2018, Anderson-Dolan was named an alternate captain for Team Canada, along with Evan Bouchard and Ian Mitchell, for the 2019 World Junior Ice Hockey Championships.

 In May 2021, Anderson-Dolan joined Team Canada at the 2021 IIHF World Championship for his first senior international tournament.
 He was named Canada's player of the game following their May 28 win against Kazakhstan.

 Personal life

 Prior to his draft year, Anderson-Dolan's personal life drew significant interest from hockey personnel.
 Anderson-Dolan and his older brother, Dorian were raised by two mothers, Fran and Nancy.
-As a result of his upbringing, Anderson-Dolan has been active in promoting support for the LGBTQ community and in efforts to end homophobia.
+As a result of his upbringing, Anderson-Dolan has been active in promoting support for the LGBTQ community and in efforts to end homophobia, and became the first NHL player to have been raised from a same-sex marriage.
 Both of his mothers were hockey players, and he learned to skate from mother Fran, his first coach.